 Location: Hahei, Waikato.
 For more attractions in the area, see the 10 Best Things to Do in the Coromandel.

 31. Dive into New Zealand History at the Waitangi Treaty Grounds

 Visit the site where New Zealand became a nation.
-The Waitangi Treaty Grounds offers a museum, carving studios, bushwalks, a historic homestead and Maori culture performances (more info on Viator, Tripadvisor, Klook and KKday).
+The Waitangi Treaty Grounds offers a museum, carving studios, bushwalks, a historic homestead and Maori culture performances (more info on Viator and Klook).

 32. Zipline Through the Forest in Rotorua

 Soar through the forest like a kererū on one of New Zealand’s zipline tours, such as that with Rotorua Canopy Tours (more info on Viator, Klook and KKday).